Nationals vs. Rangers Player Props Betting Odds

-Player props are available for Marcus Semien and Lane Thomas, among others, when the Texas Rangers visit the Washington Nationals at Nationals Park on Friday at 7:05 PM ET.
+Player prop bet options for Marcus Semien, Lane Thomas and others are available when the Texas Rangers visit the Washington Nationals at Nationals Park on Saturday at 4:05 PM ET.

 Bet on this matchup or its props with BetMGM!